top of page

 Example 2: The Value of Connection

 “Second,” I continued, “I’ve learned to prioritize connection over consumption.
-I used to isolate myself—hid behind closed doors, ignored phone calls, drowned my loneliness in alcohol.
+I used to isolate myself — hid behind closed doors, ignored phone calls, drowned my loneliness in alcohol.
 I convinced myself I didn’t need anyone.
 But the truth?
 I was aching for connection.”

 I nodded.
 “It’s easy to confuse comfort with disconnection.
-But once I started opening up, reaching out, sharing time and real conversation with people who cared about me—something shifted.
-That hole inside me that I used to try to fill with stuff or substances?
-It started filling with the joy of real connection.”
+But once I started opening up — reaching out, spending time, having real conversations with people who cared about me — something shifted.

 Pooh's Takeaway: